Mortgage Requirements Loosen in December

 Housing inventory keeps rebounding as for-sale listings surge — helping to slow price growth — and interest rates should hopefully fall with the Federal Reserve making cuts.

-Though underwriting standards tightened up a bit in November, according to the Mortgage Bankers Association (MBA).
+Even better, lending underwriting standards eased in December, according to the Mortgage Bankers Association (MBA).

 Find your lowest rate.
 Start here